 Effective roadmapping is one of the most effective ways to reduce any potential risks of dependencies.

 For example: say your design team has an unexpected delay and they need a few more days to complete some mockups.
 Development, QA, marketing, and sales will need to know about it well ahead of time to minimize disruption.
-This can be effectively handled with a dedicated product management tool — this will enable you to communicate the progress of all dependencies across key stakeholder, in real-time.
+This can be effectively handled with a dedicated product management tool — this will enable you to communicate the progress of all dependencies across key stakeholders, in real-time.

-While dependencies in project management usually refer to project tasks, product dependencies and product dependency mapping relates to anything that a product or any part of a product relies on.
+While dependencies in project management usually refer to project tasks, product dependencies, and product dependency mapping relates to anything that a product or any part of a product relies on.

 Product dependency mapping typically includes identifying product dependencies and documenting critical information such as who controls the dependency, the likelihood of disruption to the dependency, the impact of any disruption, and alternatives should the dependency become unavailable.